 Along with building on long standing collaborative projects, such as my work with physicist Dr Daniel Crow, I am currently developing these themes in relation to contemporary populism and the role of social media and AI in contemporary public discourse.

-I was recently selected for a Bogliasco Fellowship(2018) to develop a libretto for a new opera exploring the rise of populism through the lens of white working class America and its love affair with professional wrestling; joining the talented team of Liam Wade (composer), Mark Johnson (Dramaturge) and Julia Mintzer (director).’
+I was selected for a Bogliasco Fellowship(2018) to develop a libretto for a new opera exploring the rise of populism through the lens of white working class America and its love affair with professional wrestling; joining the talented team of Liam Wade (composer), Mark Johnson (Dramaturge) and Julia Mintzer (director).’

 Charles grew up in Eltham in South East London before attending Magdalen College Oxford to read Chemistry.
 He was awarded the University prize for organic chemistry before moving to the Ruskin School of Drawing and Fine Art, where he graduated with a first class degree.
 He has since graduated from the sculpture department at the Royal College of Art and has completed a PhD at Oxford University exploring the construction of complex cosmological systems in medieval alchemy, modern physics and outsider art.